guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

 </em>
 </div>

-We took a lot of pictures and swam around in the pool for the better part on an hour.
+We took a lot of pictures and swam around in the pool for the better part of an hour.
 I even jumped off a tree near the pool surface :sweat_smile: It was mighty fun!

 <div class="postimg">
   <div class="grid">